GarwelGarwel/SpaceAge/README.md

 **Achievements**

-Achievements module shows your playthrough's statistics, records, and firsts.
+Achievements tab shows your playthrough's statistics, records, and firsts.
 Unlike the stock progress tracking, it allows you to see this data any time you want and you can even easily adjust it by changing or even adding new achievements.

 Currently, the module tracks this data:
 - total (lifetime) income
 - number of launched and lost vessels and kerbals
 - total mass of vessels launched
+- number of unique vessels that reached space
 - total numbers of planted flags and discovered anomalies
 - heaviest vessel launched
 - most complex (by parts count) vessel launched